 3. Brush and Floss After Every Meal

 There’s a pretty good chance that even before getting pregnant, you brushed and flossed your teeth after every meal.
 However, when you’re pregnant, it’s even more essential because doing both of these things is one of the best ways to keep plaque and tartar at bay.

 Therefore, make sure your toothbrush is an electric one with soft bristles.
 When it comes to choosing a particular kind of floss, Pop Sugar has a feature that can help you make the best selection.
 Just go to the site and put “how to choose the dental floss that’s best for you.”

 If as a pregnant woman, you’re concerned about making sure that you don’t allow a lot of chemicals into your system.
 There are alternatives to commercial brand toothpaste and mouthwashes.
 When it comes to brushing your teeth, a combination of baking soda and hydrogen peroxide is a beautiful way to fight germs, and remove bacteria.
 And keep your teeth a gleaming shade of white.

 All you have to do is dip your toothbrush in some hydrogen peroxide.
 Then sprinkle some baking soda on top and brush your teeth for 2-3 minutes.
 There’s also a great mouthwash solution: apple cider vinegar.
 Just pour one-part water and one-part apple cider vinegar into a cup and gargle it for 1-2 minutes.
 It will have your mouth feeling fresh all day long.

 5. See Your Dentist Twice a Year

-Whether your teeth are perfectly-aligned or you have bruxism and you need to use a dental night guard, it’s a good idea to see your dentist every six months.
-That way, they can make sure that no gum disease develops and all of your oral health needs are met as you wait for the arrival of your newborn.
+Whether your teeth are perfectly aligned or you have bruxism and you need to use a dental night guard, it’s a good idea to see your dentist every six months.
+That way, they can make sure that no gum disease develops and that all of your oral health needs are met as you wait for the arrival of your newborn.